pfsense/docs/source/releases/2-2-2-new-features-and-changes.rst

 -  Show friendly name of the interface on custom RRD graph drop-down selection
 -  PHP upgraded to 5.5.23
--  Prevent a user from adding a VLAN using the invalid ID “0”
+-  Prevent a user from adding a VLAN using the invalid ID "0"
 -  Cleanup display of times in DHCP leases
--  Use the correct field for voucher “expired” and “no access” messages
+-  Use the correct field for voucher "expired" and "no access" messages
 -  Fix traffic shaper wizard bandwidth input validation calculations [https://redmine.pfsense.org/issues/4259 #4259
 -  Changed Diagnostics > Sockets to display sockets bound to localhost